 In their day-to-day work, the office staff of JARO handles complaints similar to the following:

-A staff member receives a complaint of advertising or labeling through a phone call or letter from a consumer or competitor.
+A staff member receives a complaint of advertising or labeling through an online form, a phone call or a letter from a consumer or competitor.
 The advertiser is then identified and its advertising claim questioned and it is determined whether the case shall proceed.
 Upon verification of the complaint, the concerned advertiser is asked to make a written reply to the complainant via JARO.
-If the reply satisfies the challenger, the case is closed.
-However, if the challenger is not satisfied with the reply or another questionable claim is found in the advertising, despite the challenger's satisfaction, the case is entered into the official process of reviewing advertisements.
+If the reply satisfies the challenger and the advertisement has no particular problem representation, the case is closed.
+However, if the challenger is not satisfied with the reply or a questionable claim is found in the advertising by JARO, the case is entered into the official process of reviewing advertisements.

 Primarily the case is forwarded to one of the Advertising Review Subcommittees along with necessary materials for deliberation, including a copy of the advertisement or TV commercial at issue, and a comment or information from a member of the media, ad-related group or government agency.
 The subcommittee, after examination, drafts a proposed recommendation that usually requires the advertiser to modify or discontinue all or part of the ad claims.

 Then the proposal is submitted to the Advertising Review Committee (ARC) for approval.
 After reexamination and approval, the proposed recommendation takes effect as a JARO finding.
 The recommendation is sent to both parties involved and a copy, where appropriate, to the concerned advertising bodies for reference.